Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

 blinking lights and smoke detectors

-If you see the light blinking and there is lingering smoke in the room, you should open windows and doors to allow the smoke to dissipate.
-If you see the light flashing and there is no smoke in the room, you should test the detector by pushing the test button.
+If you see the light blinking and lingering smoke in the room, you should open windows and doors to allow the smoke to dissipate.
+If you see the light flashing and no smoke in the room, you should test the detector by pushing the test button.
 If it doesn’t stop blinking after you’ve tried it, there may be a malfunction, and you should replace the detector.

 Why Is My Smoke Detector Blinking Green?